MUYANGGUO/C-study/README.md

 ```
 #include <stdio.h>
 int main(){
     //define and declare char type a1 variable.
     char a1 = 'A';

     //start a variable named addressOfa1, type is 8 byte unsigned long long int to match the pointer data type size,

     unsigned long long int addressOfa1 = ( unsigned long long int ) %a1;

     // ( unsigned long long int ) is typecasting, convert the output of &a1 datatype to the unsigned long long int.

     printf("address of variable a1 = %I64X\n", addressOfa1);
     //%I64,means integer 64 bits, X means hexagon.

+    return 0;
 }
 ```